Code-Institute-Submissions/davidcalikes-mypse.ie/docs/TESTING.md

 * Can open footer links -- Footer links open in a new tab.

+Below is the testing table for the Delete Pupil Record page.

 | User Status  | Can Access Home Page (both links) | Can Access About Page | Can Access Login Page (if logged out)  | Can Access User List (if logged in | Can Delete Passport | Can Return To Passport | Can Open Footer Links (new tab) |
 |--------------|-----------------------------------|-----------------------|---------------------------------------|------------------------------------|---------------------|------------------------|---------------------------------|
 | School Admin | yes/pass                          | yes/pass              | yes/pass                              | Yes/Pass                           | yes/pass            | yes/pass               | yes/pass                        |